-- The EC652 or EC653 Power Supply Unit (PSU) is a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar). - The control panel is used to turn circuits on and off and to display battery, water tank and other system information. - The EC800 control panel uses a graphical touchscreen. - The PX300 Intelligent Battery charger 300W.
+Power Supply Unit (PSU) - a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar).

+- The EC940 Control Panel (CP) a remotely located user control panel used to turn circuits on and off and to display battery, water tank and other system information.
+This panel uses a graphical touchscreen with straightforward controls and reliable data communication to the PSU. - The PX300 Intelligent Battery charger 300W.

-8.21 Control System Operation Power Supply Unit - Component Layout (see image on previous page)
+8.10 Using the System Power Supply Unit - Component Layout

-The PSU is located in the lower bed box, wardrobe or similar area.
+The PSU is usually located in the front offside bed box area.